What does a Youth Director do?

 Responsibilities:

-- Develop and manage youth programs and activities that align with the organization's mission and goals.
+- Develop, implement, and evaluate youth programs that align with the organization's mission and goals.

-- Recruit, train, and supervise youth staff and volunteers to ensure the successful execution of programs.
+- Recruit, train, and supervise youth staff, volunteers, and interns.

 Qualifications